 Articles and advice for children and young people

 “The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.”
 (DfE 2012)

 The Department for Education’s aim of the Pupil Premium Grant (PPG) is to ‘diminish the difference’ between the attainment of pupils from higher income families and that of our pupils from lower income families.

 Pupils will qualify for the Pupil Premium Grant if they have been eligible to have free school meals at any time in the last six years.
 Along with those who are currently having free school meals, children who are looked after or whose parents are in the armed forces are also eligible.
 Subject to certain criteria pupils in our Nursery can qualify for Early Years Pupil Premium.

 Allocation to Coates Way School

 The difference is measured by both the local authority and the Department for Education, and schools can use a variety of measures to track progress.
-Targeted support in put in place to support all children whose academic progress is lower than that of other children but in particular, children eligible for the Pupil Premium Grant.
+Targeted support is put in place to support all children whose academic progress is lower than that of other children but in particular, children eligible for the Pupil Premium Grant.

 Barriers to Educational Achievement

-All children, whatever their situation, need to be able to learn and thrive within a supportive school so that they can achieve their potential.
+All children, whatever their situation, need to be able to learn and thrive within a supportive school so that they can achieve their full potential.
 The strategies applied at Coates Way School are designed to support the child so they can overcome the barriers that they are facing.
 Please see the PDF chart below for more details.